 You can see that the difference in premium is quite big.

 Let’s look at the premium difference for a person aged 30 years (at the time of first purchase).
 The difference is Rs 32,703 per year.

-Now, the payout from the insurance company in the event of death till the age of 60 is same for both the plans i.e. the nominee gets Rs 1 crore.
+Now, the payout from the insurance company in the event of death till the age of 60 is the same for both the plans i.e. the nominee gets Rs 1 crore.
 Under iTerm, you have paid much less premium.

-After 60, iTerm plan ceases to exist while coverage for iTerm-Forever continues for your life (if you continue to pay annual premium).
+After 60, the iTerm plan ceases to exist while coverage for iTerm-Forever continues for your life (if you continue to pay an annual premium).
 When the policyholder dies after 60, iTermForever plan will pay Rs 1 crore.
 You might be tempted to say iTermForever is better.